 On 19 December 2014 the water and wastewater networks of the PIP were superseded by the Water Supply and Sewerage Infrastructure Plan 2014.
 This Plan forms part of the City’s Water and Sewerage Network Services Plan.
 This is the City’s plan that demonstrates satisfactory provision of water supply and sewerage services under the South East Queensland (Distribution and Retail Restructuring) Water Act 2009.

 Version 1.2 Amended November 2011

-The Gold Coast Planning Scheme 2003 Version 1.2 Amended November 2011 is the current version of the Planning Scheme.
-It commenced on 14 November 2011.
-It includes the Council-adopted Protection of Golf Courses Amendment Package, Varsity Station Village Local Area Plan and Consequential Amendments.
+The Gold Coast Planning Scheme 2003 Version 1.2 Amended November 2011 is the last version of the 2003 Planning Scheme.
+It commenced on 14 November 2011 and became superseded on 2 February 2016 with the commencement of the City Plan.

 The links below provide online access to the Gold Coast Planning Scheme 2003 and related information.